 This was announced by the Icelandic Meteorological Office.
 The eruption north of the town of Grindavík had begun, the institute warned on its homepage on Tuesday night.
 The site was evacuated in November amid fears of an outbreak.
 The eruption was preceded by a week-long series of earthquakes.

-Most recently, residents of Grindavík were allowed to enter their homes again during the day, according to Icelandic broadcaster RÚV.
+Most recently, residents of Grindavík were allowed to enter their homes once more during the day, according to Icelandic broadcaster RÚV.
 However, they were not allowed to return completely.

 Iceland lies between the Eurasian and North American plates.
-Because the plates move in opposite directions, earthquakes and volcanic eruptions occur again and again in the island nation.
+Because the plates move in opposite directions, earthquakes and volcanic eruptions occur once more and once more in the island nation.
 In 2010, the eruption of the Eyjafjallajokull volcano forced hundreds of Icelanders from their homes.
 Around 10,000 flights had to be canceled because of the ash cloud.

 info By clicking on the icon you can add the keyword to your topics.